Don’t Let Winter Keep You Home

 I have to say, I love fall and winter.
-I love getting out my sweaters and jeans.
-I love waking up with blankets piled high, with only my cold nose sticking out from under the covers.
+Unpacking my sweaters and jeans.
+Waking up with blankets piled high, with only my cold nose sticking out from under the covers.
 If you live in an RV, you may get to experience that feeling often in the winter.

 We happen to have a four-season rig that is supposed to be well-insulated with heated tanks and plenty of insulation.
 While we have only spent two winters in the cold, we learned a lot.
 We did have hot water pipes freeze a couple of times for a few hours, but thankfully we have never been in a deep freeze.